microsoft/PowerToys/doc/releases/tests-checklist-template.md

 Enable `Move newly created windows to their last known zone`, snap a window to a zone, close this window.
 - [ ] Reopen the window on the same monitor, verify it snapped to its zone.
-- [ ] Reopen the window on another monitor, verify it snapped to its zone on the monitor where it was snapped.
+- [ ] Disable `Move newly created windows to the current active monitor`.
+Reopen the window on another monitor, verify it snapped to its zone on the monitor where it was snapped.
 - [ ] Snap the window of the same app to a zone on another monitor, close and reopen the window, verify it snapped to its zone on the active monitor.
 - [ ] Disable `Move newly created windows to their last known zone`, reopen the snapped window, verify it's opened in its default position or in the position where it was closed after unsnapping.